-A: As we need to restrict people coming to GOSH, we are making arrangements to post your child’s medicines to your home via Royal Mail Special Delivery.
+A: To reduce the risks of COVID-19 infection, we need to restrict people coming to GOSH.
+This includes visiting to collect medication.
+We are making arrangements to post your child’s medicines to your home via Royal Mail Special Delivery.
 We will contact you to discuss your child’s specific needs and preferences.

-We hope this helps to ensure your child’s medicines are not affected in the current situation.
-As always, make sure you have at least two weeks’ supply of regular and long-term medicines.
-Please do not come to GOSH to collect any medicines.
+We hope this helps to ensure your child’s medicine supply is not affected in the current situation.
+As always, please make sure you have at least two weeks’ supply of regular and long-term medicines.
 If you have moved home recently, please make sure that we have your current address and contact details.
 If you have any queries about your child’s medicines, please contact your Clinical Nurse Specialist, check the Electronic Medicines Compendium website or email Medicine.Information@gosh.nhs.uk.

 Q: Can we drive to GOSH?
 What about parking?

-A: We have arrangements with several local car parks to offer parking at a reduced rate.
+A: We have arrangements with several local car parks to offer parking for free or at a reduced rate.
 Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.

-Q: Lots of local cafés and shops are closed.
+Q: Some local cafés and shops are closed.
 How will we get food?

-To make sure you have access to hot and cold food all day, our Lagoon café has extended its opening hours and will now be open 7.30am to 11pm Monday to Friday, and 8am to 11pm at weekends.
+A: To make sure you have access to hot and cold food all day, our Lagoon café has extended its opening hours and will now be open 7am to 11pm, seven days a week.